How To Do An Iowa Business Name Search

 What information can be found on the Iowa business entity database?

-The database search can find several pieces of information about the business.
+The business name database search can find several pieces of information about the business.
 Some of the highlights include:

 - Legal Name

 - Expiration Date – How long the entity intends to operate.
-Most select Perpetual as the intention is to allow the business to operation indefinitely.
+Most select Perpetual as the intention is to allow the business to operate indefinitely.

 - Effective Date – Date when the LLC officially started

 - Filing Date – Date when the Certificate of Organization was submitted.
 A company can elect to have an effective date up to 120 days later than the filing date.

 - Registered Agent’s information – A Registered Agent is the singular point of contact for the entity should a legal or tax notice needs to be sent to the business.
 This is often one of the owners, and if their home address is used, that address becomes public information.
 Many people find this concerning and use a Registered Agent service like Northwest Registered Agent, so their home address isn’t publically listed.